• Skip to primary navigation

 Recipe FAQ

 You can roll a thin layer of sponge cake.
-Just bake it into a ½ inches (1 cm) thickness, fill it with jam or cream and create a delicious sponge cake Swiss roll.
+Bake it to about ½ inch (1 cm) thickness, roll it while warm, then fill it with jam or cream to create a soft sponge roll cake.

 Love cake rolls?
 Try these next!

-If you like jelly roll cake, you'll love the rolled cakes on our website.
+If you like jelly roll cake, you will love the rolled cakes on our website.

 • Vanilla Swiss roll cake